-This chapter describes vi (pronounced vee-eye), the visual display editor.1 The first part of this chapter provides the basics of using vi.
-The second part provides a command reference and terminal set-up information.
-Finally, there is a quick reference, summarizing vi commands.
-Keep this reference handy while you are learning vi.
-As the vi editor is the visual display version of the ex line editor, and because the full command set of the line-oriented ex editor is available within vi, you can use the ex commands in vi.
-Some editing, such as global substitution, is more easily done with ex.
-So refer to the chapter "Command Reference for the ex Line Editor," as it also applies to vi.
+This chapter describes vi (pronounced vee-eye), the visual display editor.
+The first part of this chapter discusses the basics of using vi.
+The second part gives a command reference and provides information on setting up terminals.
+Finally, there is a quick reference sheet, which summarizes vi commands.
+Keep this reference sheet handy while learning vi.

 This chapter assumes you are using vi on the Sun Workstation.
-If you are using vi on a terminal, refer to the "Terminal Information" section for instructions on setting up your terminal.
+If you are using vi on a terminal, refer to the section "Terminal Information" for instructions on setting up your terminal.